Rebates for Residential EV Chargers in Nebraska

 Highline Electric Association

-Highline Electric Association has a rebate program that covers residential EV chargers.
-The program is called "Highline EV Chargers."
+Highline Electric Association has a program called "Highline EV Chargers" that offers rebates for EV Chargers installed in residences.
 The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The Highline EV Chargers program offers a rebate of $250 per charger.
 The incentive may cover up to 50% of the project cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be non-networked.